Keeping your information safe

 We respect your right to make informed decisions about your information.
 Fair processing of information means you have control over how your information is used.
 You can find out more about how we can help you to do this below.

 Your trust is very important to us.
 So we’re committed to keeping your information safe and secure.
-We will only use your information to improve services to you, communicate with you, and to fulfill our legal obligations as the energy regulator.
+We will only use your information to improve services to you, communicate with you, and to fulfil our legal obligations as the energy regulator.

 In return, we ask you to: